"Genetics 101"

 Yes, a person with WAGR syndrome could potentially pass this disorder on to their children.
 However, there are no known cases of a person with WAGR syndrome having offspring.
 The reasons for this may be related to the high incidence of intellectual disability and/or genital abnormalities in people with WAGR syndrome or to other unknown factors.

 Genetic testing is a DNA-based lab test used for diagnosing genetic disorders.
 Most genetic tests require a blood draw, typically less than a tablespoon of blood.
-Three main types of genetic tests can be performed to characterize the deletions associated with WAGR syndrome, including:
+Different types of genetic tests can be performed to characterize the deletions associated with WAGR syndrome, including:

 Sign up for News & Events